MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 The Operation Set log tracks the execution of an operation set which is issued to batch one or many create, update or delete operations on the **Projects, Project Tasks, Resource Assignments, Task Dependencies, Project Buckets or Project Team Members**.
 The overall status of the Operation Set is tracked in the **Operation in Status** field.
 The details of the Operation Set payload are captured in the related Operation Set detail records.

 ### Operation Set
-Fields related to the Operation Set entity.
+The fields in the following table are related to the Operation Set entity.

 | **SchemaName**        | **Description**                                                          | **DisplayName**        |
 |-----------------------|--------------------------------------------------------------------------|------------------------|